sheelersoft/caihdc.github.io/_posts/2017-6-9-dotnetcore-identity.md

 ```

 ## ValuesController
 The ValuesController that is created with the Web Api template will be used to test the Identity providers and the login / logout methods.
-The only thing to change here is to either have a method or two allow anonymous or to add the Authorize attribute if you removed the code that configured the controllers to have Authorize on by default.
+The only thing to change here is to have a method that allows anonymous (for testing).
 Here is what my controller looks like and is what the Testing section assumes.

 ```c#
 using System;